 Students can get involved with the Multicultural Psychology lab as volunteers.
 After gaining some experience, students may be approved to continue in the lab as volunteers or for course credit.
 Students may be able to secure funding to work in lab over the summer or for travel to present research.
+Interested students are encouraged to complete the Information Form.

 Benefits of Research Experience: